 GoPro is by far one of my most favorite brands on Instagram.
 The versatile camera company has taken complete advantage of our visual appetite.

 Their page is full of awe-inspiring photographs of real people doing amazing things.
-Moreover, most of the content GoPro posts is user-generated.
+Moreover, most of the content GoPro posts are user-generated.

 This has created an audience that’s involved and engaged, building brand loyalty through eye-catching content.

 Looking to make better connections with your potential clients?
-Video and live streaming is where it’s at.
+Video and live streaming are where it’s at.

-But the daddy of all video is still YouTube.
+But the daddy of all videos is still YouTube.

 Just take a look at the statistics and it’s easy to see, YouTube is a must for anyone generating video content.

-- YouTube has over a billion users — almost one-third of all people on the Internet — and every day people watch hundreds of millions of hours on YouTube and generate billions of views.
+- YouTube has over 2 billion users — almost one-third of all people on the Internet — and every day people watch over a billion hours of video on YouTube and generate billions of views.

 - YouTube overall, and even YouTube on mobile alone, reaches more 18-34 and 18-49 year-olds than any cable network in the U.S.

-- The number of users coming to YouTube who start at the YouTube homepage, similar to the way they might turn on their TV, is up more than 3x y/y.
+- The number of users coming to YouTube who starts at the YouTube homepage, similar to the way they might turn on their TV, is up more than 3x y/y.

-If you want to succeed at social media, you need to plan for it.
+If you want to succeed in social media, you need to plan for it.

 Stop wasting countless hours trying to be everything to everybody.
 Focus on the process and strategy for each social network that matters most to your business.